Denise Martin &

 Escrow/Settlement Fees: Escrow officer, document prep, recording, and notary fees.
 (Aprox $400 – $600)

-Real Estate Commission: Typically 6% of the sales price; divided between us as your Agent and the Buyer’s Agent.
+Real Estate Commission: Typically 6% of the sales price; divided between the Listing Agent and the Buyer’s Agent.

-Property Tax Proration: Property taxes due for the days you own the home.
+Property Tax Proration: Property taxes due for the months and days you owned the home from the last tax bill until closing.

 Utilities till Closing Date: Any unpaid utility bills.

-Staging/Preparation: Improvements and staging will help the property sell faster and for more money.
+Staging/Preparation: Improvements, repairs, and staging your property will help it sell faster and for more money but will incur costs to complete.

 HOA Reinvestment Fee: As negotiated with the buyer.
 (Up to .5% of sales price)